spsc83/spsc83.github.io/content/research/research.md

 # Section subtitle
 subtitle:

-content:
-  # Choose which groups/teams of users to display.
-  #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
-  user_groups:
-  - Principal Investigators
-  - Researchers
-  - Grad Students
-  - Administration
-  - Visitors
-  - Alumni

 # Section design
 design:
   # Use a 1-column layout
   columns: "1"
   # Use a dark navy background with light text.
-  background:
-    color: 'navy'
-    text_color_light: true

 ---

 Add any content to the body of the section here.